How to Plant and Grow Daikon Radish

 Recipes and Cooking Ideas

-Daikon radish is a versatile crop in the kitchen.
+Daikon radish is a versatile vegetable in the kitchen.
 It can be eaten raw or cooked, and all parts of the plant can be consumed.

-Due to their rough texture, the leaves are best enjoyed cooked via methods including sauteing and steaming.
+Thanks to their rough texture, the leaves are best enjoyed cooked – sauteing and steaming works well.
 They make a great addition to Thai-inspired coconut curries.

-Daikon sprouts can also be enjoyed in salads and sandwiches.
-See our article on sprouts and microgreens for more information to grow your own.
+Daikon sprouts can also be used in salads and sandwiches.
+See our article on sprouts and microgreens for more information.

 Grow Some Giant Radishes